 Problem: Not having enough call to action buttons on the site will hinder its ability to generate conversions or purchases.

-Fix: Have an agency or marketing professional analyze your website to suggest exact locations for call to action buttons on the site, as well as other lead generation tactics, such as lead capture forms and email subscription signups.
+Fix: Have an agency or marketing professional analyze your website to suggest exact locations for (CTA) Call to Action buttons on the site, as well as other lead generation tactics, such as lead capture forms and email subscription signups.

 4. Too Many Short Pages Or Pages With Big Blocks of Text